Past Baccalaureate Information

 "Ceremonies work at multiple levels, bur primarily they heal the mind, which helps to heal the body.
 Chant, song, prayer, and guided imagery are used, in an elaborate form of mind-body medicine.
 Subsistence living and environmental sustainability principles are also found in ceremony teachings, and are examples of how interconnection can promote sustainability theory and teach humans a way of living that honors and protects our natural world." - Lori Arviso Alvord

-2017 Multifaith Baccalaureate Service Video
+2017 Baccalaureate Service Video